 - Used in an Italian comedy, where at one point the main characters make a fake Satanic ritual, including gibberish incantations as "Satan...
 Satanasso...
 Tapioca!"

-- In an episode of Doctor Who, Shakespeare, the Doctor, and Martha Jones perform a magic spell that's mostly sci-fi garble, with JK Rowling.
+- In an episode, Shakespeare, the Doctor, and Martha Jones perform a magic spell that's mostly sci-fi garble, with JK Rowling.

 - On Wizards of Waverly Place, most of the spells are either the last name of one of the show's creators and a made up word that rhymes, or exactly what the spell does, with a Latin suffix such as "ius" tacked onto the end.